joshuaowalker/specimux/README.md

 ## Barcode demultiplex file format

 The program needs 5 pieces of information for each sample type.
 These are Sample ID, Forward Barcode index, Forward Primer, Reverse Barcode index, Reverse Primer.
-Even though the Forward Primer and Reverse Primer are the same for each sample in a run, this format requires them on every line describing a sample's indexes.
+Even though the Forward Primer and Reverse Primer are often the same for each sample in a run, this format requires them on every line describing a sample's indexes.

 There can be a header line.
 However it and every sample line must have the same number of tab delimited fields.